Trump's astounding interview

 Our great presidents are aware of their own limitations and are capable of learning from their mistakes.
 This is an essential quality of effective leadership, otherwise the person in power is unable to grow and incapable of bouncing back from moments of political peril.

-The problem for President Trump is that it becomes clearer and clearer than many of the problems he faces are of his own making.
+The problem for President Trump is that it becomes clearer and clearer that many of the problems he faces are of his own making.
 The health care debacle was not just the result of Senator Heller somehow being disloyal but of the President supporting a deeply flawed and unpopular bill without his having the political acumen to sell the legislation to a skeptical public.

 The Russia scandal continues to grow because of the ongoing revelations that members of his family and inner circle met with Russians at Trump Tower and questions about whether there is more to the story.